Search Intent

 Transactional queries are best served by landing pages, product pages, or sign-up flows optimised for conversion.
 Content-heavy pages built for informational intent will lose to these.

-Why intent matching is the primary ranking factor
+Why is intent matching the primary ranking factor?

 Google’s job is not to return pages that contain a query’s keywords.
 It is to return pages that satisfy what the searcher actually wanted.
 The SERP is the clearest evidence of how Google has classified intent for a given query.